h01ger/piuparts/README_pejacevic.txt

   to the hosts which should be master and slave.
-(It's possible and has been done for a long time to run them on the same host.( Run the scripts as the piupartsm and piupartss users and clone that git repositry into '/srv/piuparts.debian.org/src' in the first place.
+(It's possible and has been done for a long time to run them on the same host.( Run the scripts as the piupartsm and piupartss users and clone that git repository into '/srv/piuparts.debian.org/src' in the first place.
 Then checkout the bikeshed branch.
 *  See below for further user setup instructions.
 * Provide '/srv/piuparts.debian.org' - on the slave ideally with a 'tmp'